ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

 #### General Configuration

 This configuration tool is selected by default upon the selection of a map.
 The form on your right requests general scenario information like the scenario name, duration, road structure, ego-car behavior along with which metrics you would like to track.
-Please note some selections are required while some are based on your discretion.
+Please note some fields are required while some are based on your discretion.
 Once you have set and confirmed all the parameters, please proceed to the `Ego Car` configuration tool.

 You can learn more about each parameter by hovering over the `?` sign next to each parameter.